Stuart Cable: Media career

 In 2002, Cable was given his own TV chat show, Cable TV, by BBC Wales.
-He was sacked by the rest of the band in September 2003, because it was claimed he was spending too much time on his new media career at the expense of rehearsals.
+He was sacked by Stereophonics in September 2003, because it was claimed he was spending too much time on his new media career at the expense of rehearsals.
 After that, he had another television series of his own, Cable Connects (2005) and had his own radio show on BBC Radio Wales: Cable Rock.

 Cable was the spokesperson of a 2002 BBC Wales campaign (called BLLCKS) to raise awareness of testicular cancer.

 In 2005, Cable co-hosted the Kerrang!
-Awards, and he also presented two shows on Kerrang!
-105.2: the 'Cable and Caroline Show' with Caroline Beavon on Sunday mornings and "The Rock 'n' Roll Years" on weekday mornings until 2010.
+Awards, and also presented two shows on Kerrang!
+105.2: the Cable and Caroline Show with Caroline Beavon on Sunday mornings and The Rock 'n' Roll Years on weekday mornings until 2010.
 In November 2007, he joined XFM South Wales and hosted weekend shows until the station was sold on 30 May 2008.
 After leaving Kerrang!
 Radio, in April 2010 Cable returned to BBC Radio Wales as the presenter of Saturday Night Cable, a show playing both old and new rock music.
 Cable interviewed Slash from Guns N' Roses as a presenter and was scheduled to interview his favourite band, AC/DC, on the weekend following his death, at the Download Festival (where his new band were also scheduled to play).